-- (1) Counsel preparing documents listed in subsection (a) above must transmit them by hand delivery, facsimile, email, overnight delivery, or U.S. mail to all counsel or unrepresented parties who appeared at the hearing or filed and served objections, and to any trustee appointed in the case. - (2) Unless the court orders otherwise, parties will have three (3) business days from receiving proposed orders to communicate their approval or disapproval to the transmitting counsel. - (A) If disapproved, the disapproving party will have until five (5) business days from receiving the document to serve and file with the court a detailed statement of objections and an alternate proposal for the document. - (B) Any response to the objection must be filed within five (5) business days after the objection is lodged. - (3) Approval indicates only that the document accurately reflects the ruling of the court, and does not constitute agreement with the ruling or waiver of any rights of appeal.
+- (1) Counsel preparing documents listed in subsection (a) above must transmit them by hand delivery, facsimile, email, overnight delivery, or United States Mail to all counsel or unrepresented parties who appeared at the hearing or filed and served objections. - (2) Unless the court orders otherwise, parties will have three (3) business days from receiving proposed orders to communicate their approval or disapproval to the transmitting counsel. - (A) If disapproved, the disapproving party will have five (5) business days from receiving the document to serve and file with the court a detailed statement of objections and an alternate proposal for the document. - (B) Any response to the objection must be filed within five (5) business days after the objection is lodged. - (3) Approval indicates only that the document accurately reflects the ruling of the court and does not constitute agreement with the ruling or waiver of any rights of appeal.